GiuliaMoreni95/Master_project_codes/README.txt

-This project is part of my Master theis.
+This project is part of my Master thesis, attached as pdf 'Master_Thesis_GMoreni.pdf'.
-I later contributed to the publication of this paper, where part of this code is used: https://pubmed.ncbi.nlm.nih.gov/35142909/
+I later contributed to the publication of this paper and tutorial: 'A hands-on tutorial on network and topological neuroscience' https://pubmed.ncbi.nlm.nih.gov/35142909/.
+The tutorial can be found at https://github.com/multinetlab-amsterdam/network_TDA_tutorial/tree/main.
+Part of this project was used for the tutorial.

 In this folder there are 3 files with codes: